Raulín Rodríguez: Early life

 Rodríguez was born in Las Matas de Santa Cruz, Monte Cristi, Dominican Republic.
 He is the youngest of four siblings from his mother’s side.
 His father had more kids after separating from Raulín's mother.
 Raulin has five other siblings and a step-sister.
 So he is his father's fourth of ten children.
-From a young age, he showed a great inclination for music.
+From a young age Raulin wanted a bike, but his sister Casilda Rodriguez told their mother to buy him a guitar instead.
 His mother took notice and decided to sell two goats to buy him a guitar.
 Around this time, Dominican bachata musician Luis Vargas helped him get a head start with the guitar.
 Rodríguez tried to study music, but due to his families economic situation, he wasn't able to join a school for it.
 However, due to his desire to learn, he learned on his own.
 At age 14 he joined a school choir.
 Over time, he would eventually learn how to play bachata and play the guitar to perfection.
 He grew up in the same village as Dominican bachata singers Luis Vargas and Antony Santos.